 When dealing with insolvency, it’s necessary to bring in the services of an insolvency practitioner to oversee the formal aspects of the process.
-This is a role defined in law, and not something that can be done by just anyone.
+This is a role defined in law and not something that can be done by just anyone.

 Who Can Be an Insolvency Practitioner?

 Insolvency practitioners are a regulated profession as defined by the Insolvency Act of 1986.
-Only a licensed practitioner is allowed to oversee the insolvency procedures for a business in the UK.
-Many insolvency practitioners come from legal or accountancy backgrounds, but there are options for direct entry to the role as well.
+Only a licenced practitioner is allowed to oversee the insolvency procedures for a business in the UK.
+Many insolvency practitioners come from legal or accountancy backgrounds, but there are options for direct entry into the role as well.
 Anyone who practices in this area needs to have passed their JIEB (Joint Insolvency Examinations Board) exams.

-Once the exams are passed, it’s necessary to become licensed by one of a group of professional bodies, which include the Institute of Chartered Accountants, the Association of Chartered Certified Accountants, the Law Society of Scotland, and the Insolvency Practitioners Association.
+Once the exams are passed, it’s necessary to become licenced by one of a group of professional bodies, which include the Institute of Chartered Accountants, the Association of Chartered Certified Accountants, the Law Society of Scotland, and the Insolvency Practitioners Association.